SyncfusionExamples/getting-started-with-the-vue-charts-component/README.md

 # getting-started-with-the-vue-charts-component
-The [Vue Charts](https://www.syncfusion.com/vue-components/vue-charts?utm_source=github&utm_medium=listing&utm_campaign=vue-chart-github-samples is a well-crafted charting component for visualizing data in both mobile and web applications.
+The [Vue Charts](https://www.syncfusion.com/vue-components/vue-charts?utm_source=github&utm_medium=listing&utm_campaign=vue-chart-github-samples) is a well-crafted charting component for visualizing data in both mobile and web applications.
 A quick start Vue project that shows how to add Vue Charts component to a Vue project using the Vue CLI.
 This project also includes a code snippet to populate data and set series types in charts and add legends, data labels, and tooltips.

+## Project prerequisites

+Make sure that you have the latest versions of Vue, Node, Vue class component, and Visual Studio Code in your machine before starting to work on this project.

+### How to run this application?

+To run this application, you need to clone the `getting-started-with-the-vue-charts` repository and then open it in Visual Studio Code.
+Now, simply install all the necessary react packages into your current project using the `npm install` command and run your project using the `npm run serve` command.

 ## Features and Benefits